-If you've been checking the video descriptions, the teasers are numbered and we're up to 003 from 004, so we should expect a fourth teaser soon.
-An official trailer probably won't come out until closer to the release date.
+If you've been checking the video descriptions, the teasers are numbered and we're now at 004 from 004, so we should expect an official trailer next, probably closer to the release date.
 Speaking of…

 When does Stranger Things season 4 come out?

 Season 4 of Stranger Things will be split in 2 parts.
 Volume 1 will premiere on 27 May, 2022 with Volume 2 to follow on 1 July, 2022.